Notices for June 27, 2021

 Stand

-P The Holy Gospel according to St. Mark, the eighth chapter.
+P The Holy Gospel according to St. Mark, the fourth chapter.

 P This is the Gospel of the Lord.